AdrianSeguraOrtiz/GENECI/components/extract_data/IRMA/README.md

 ## DESCRIPTION

-This component is responsible for downloading differential expression data and gold standards from IRMA dataset.
+This component is responsible for downloading time series of gene expression data and gold standards from IRMA dataset.

 # DOCKER